-- I. Historical background - 2.
-An introduction to urban character, elements and structures - 3.
-A short overview of mass urbanization - 4.
-The influence of authorities and development control measures - 5.
-Techniques applied to surveys, analyses and documentation - 6.
-Practical work
+- Ι. Historical background - 2.
+An introduction to urban character, elements and structures - A short overview of mass urbanization 3. - The influence of authorities and development control measures 4 - 5.
+Techniques applied to surveys, analyses and documentation - Practical work 6.

 5.2.2.
 THEORY OF DESIGN IV THDN401